ohdoking/ohdoking.github.io/_posts/2019-02-28-about-Kafka.markdown

 Kafka only provides a total order over records within a partition, not between different partitions in a topic.
 Perpartition ordering combined with the ability to partition data by key is sufficient for most applications.
 However, if you require a total order over records this can be achieved with a topic that has only one partition, though this will mean only one consumer process per consumer group.

+## Multi-tenancy

+You can deploy Kafka as a multi-tenant solution.
+Multi-tenancy is enabled by configuring which topics can produce or consume data.
+There is also operations support for quotas.
+Administrator can define and enforce quotas on requrests to control the broker resources that are used by clients.
+For more information, see the [security documentation](https://kafka.apache.org/documentation/#security)

 ## Reference
 - https://kafka.apache.org/intro